 Joseph Smith Mansion House, Religious residence in Nauvoo, Illinois, US

-The Joseph Smith Mansion House is a two-story Greek Revival building made of white pine located at the corner of Main and Water Streets.
-The structure originally included numerous rooms that served both as living quarters and guest accommodations.
+The Joseph Smith Mansion House is a two-story wood-frame building in the Greek Revival style, located at the corner of Main and Water Streets in Nauvoo, Illinois.
+It contains several rooms that served as both private living quarters and guest accommodations for visitors to the community.

-The house was built in 1843 as a private residence for Joseph Smith, the founder of the Latter Day Saint movement.
-Following his death in 1844, the building became central to significant events in the community's history.
+The house was built in 1843 for Joseph Smith, the founder of the Latter Day Saint movement, and served as his home until his death the following year.
+After he died, the building remained in his family and became a focal point during a turbulent period for the community.

 The community of curious travelers